comparedprogramming/comparedprogramming/helloworld/python/README.md

 1. Installl [Docker](https://www.docker.com)
 2. Run `sudo docker build .`
-3. Create a tag using `sudo docker image tag [IMAGE ID] c:helloworld`
+3. Create a tag using `sudo docker image tag [IMAGE ID] python:helloworld`

 > Where do I get the IMAGE ID?
 At the bottom of `sudo docker build` output you can see the IMAGE ID. if you have lost this output, use `sudo docker image ls` to list the images.

-4. Create a container: `sudo docker container create c:helloworld`
+4. Create a container: `sudo docker container create python:helloworld`
-5. Run container with `sudo docker run c:helloworld &`
+5. Run container with `sudo docker run python:helloworld &`
 6. To access the container console: `sudo docker exec -it [CONTAINER ID] /bin/bash`.
-You can identify the container Você pode identificar o container pela coluna IMAGE.
+You can identify the container from the column IMAGE.
 7. To stop the container: `sudo docker container stop [CONTAINER ID]`

 > Where do I get the CONTAINER ID?
 Use the command `sudo docker container ls`